-This was the sixth year of a multi-year continuing study to characterize motor vehicle emissions and deterioration in the Phoenix area.
+This was the fourth year of a multi-year continuing study to characterize motor vehicle emissions and deterioration in the Phoenix area.
 However, because of the non-ideal driving mode at the site in the first year (1998), a new ramp similar to the Denver, Chicago and L.A.
-Basin sites had been used in 1999, 2000, 2002, 2004 and was again used this year.
-The mean percent CO, HC, and NO were determined to be 0.11%, 0.0056%, and 0.0203%, (13.9 g/kg, 2.2 g/kg and 2.9 g/kg) respectively.
-The fleet emissions measured in this study exhibit a gamma distribution, with the dirtiest 10% of the fleet responsible for 81%, 87%, and 70% of the CO, HC, and NO emissions, respectively.
+Basin sites had been used in 1999 and 2000, and was again used this year.

-The 2006 data show the least dependence on vehicle specific power (VSP) of any of the previous data sets.
-CO, HC and NO emissions are at low levels across the entire VSP range.
-Using VSP, the emissions of the vehicle fleet measured in 2006 were VSP adjusted to match the vehicle driving patterns of the fleet measured in 1998.
-Despite the fact that the current site has a higher averaged VSP than the 1998 site, the emissions are now lower than the 1998 measurements.
-This trend is more difficult to discern in the model year adjustments since the fleet has aged 8 years in the process and we are comparing two different sites.
-If we restrict our comparison to the current site, observed increases in this analysis are no larger than the estimated errors, and emission deterioration in the fleet is very small at worst.
+The 2002 data show the least dependence on VSP of any of the previous data sets.
+CO and HC emissions are at low levels across the entire VSP range.
+The NO emissions rise to meet the levels seen in the 2000 data but have a large reduction in emissions below 25 kw/tonne.

+Using vehicle specific power, the emissions of the vehicle fleet measured in 2002 were adjusted to match the vehicle driving patterns of the fleet measured in 1998.
+Despite the fact that the current site has consistently higher loads than the 1998 site, the emissions are now lower than the 1998 measurements.
+This trend is more difficult to discern in the model year adjustments since the fleet has aged 5 years in the process.
+The increases observed in this analysis are just slightly larger than the estimated errors and point out that emission deterioration in the fleet is slowing considerably.

-Tracking of model year fleets through six measurements indicates that the rate of emissions deterioration continues to slow.
-The observed increases in emissions only slightly exceeded the standard errors of the mean, despite the age of the fleet increasing by 8 years.
-An analysis of high emitting vehicles showed that there is considerable overlap of CO and HC high emitters; for instance, 1.7% of the fleet emits 25% of the total CO and 19% of the total HC.
-The noise levels in the CO, HC and NO measurement channels were determined to be low, compared with previous campaigns.
-16
+Tracking of model year fleets through four measurements indicates that the rate of emissions deterioration continues to slow.
+The observed increases in emissions only slightly exceeded the standard errors of the mean, despite the age of the fleet increasing by 5 years.
+An analysis of high emitting vehicles showed that there is considerable overlap of CO and HC high emitters; for instance, 2.8% of the fleet emit 32% of the total CO and 20% of the total HC.
+The noise levels in the CO, HC and NO measurement channels were determined to be in a low noise range compared with previous campaigns.15